-All consortia are represented in the corresponding National Steering Committee, with the aim of aligning activities and agreeing parameters.
-These shared parameters are developed and discussed in dedicated working groups.
-During the conceptual phase, these included the groups: consent, data sharing and interoperability.
+All consortia are represented in the corresponding National Steering Committee, with the aim of aligning activities and agreeing parameters and to avoid siloed solutions and make significant headway at a national level.

 Additionally, the Dialogue Forum allows representatives from the various groups to exchange ideas and information.
-Participants include patient advocacy groups, policy makers, government agencies funding organisations, research centres and other scientific institutions, and healthcare IT industry organisations.
+Participants include patient advocacy groups, policy makers, government agencies, research centres and other scientific institutions, associations, and healthcare IT industry organisations.
 The forum ensures that strategic planning is discussed, agreed and supported by all stakeholders.

-Moreover, collaboration between and beyond consortia is promoted by the coordination office, jointly managed by TMF (Technology, Methods and Infrastructure for Networked Medical Research), MFT (Medizinischer Fakultätentag, an association of German medical faculties), and VUD (Verband der Universtitätsklinika Deutschlands, which represents a number of German university hospitals).
+Collaboration between and beyond consortia is supported by a coordination office jointly managed by TMF – Technology, Methods and Infrastructure for Networked Medical Research, MFT (Medizinischer Fakultätentag – German Association of Medical Faculties), and VUD (Verband der Universtitätsklinika Deutschlands – German Association of Academic Medical Centers).